 In 2003, the federal government created an autonomous anti-corruption office, the Office of Comptroller-General (CGU).
 In the same year it was formed, the CGU launched an anti-corruption program (Programa de Fiscalização por Sorteios Públicos (FPSP)) designed to detect and punish any irregularities in municipal expenditures.
 The program selects municipalities at random and audits their expenses from federally transferred funds during previous years.
-The program consisted of 40 rounds of randomized lotteries over the 2003-2015 period, each of which was independent, meaning that a municipalities drawn more than once (see Appendix Figure A3).
+The program consisted of 40 rounds of randomized lotteries over the 2003-2015 period, each of which was independent, meaning that a municipality could be drawn more than once (see Appendix Figure A3).
 In each round, about 60 municipalities were randomly selected.
 The number of rounds per year varied significantly over time.
-Appendix Figure A1 shows the number of municipalities audited at least once over time and
+Appendix Figure A1 shows the number of municipalities audited at least once over time and illustrates the annual variation of the program.
+During this period, 40% of municipalities were audited at least once (see Appendix Figure A2).